 In just the last five years 2011-2015, investors purchased 1.14 billion oz of silver versus 223 million oz of gold.
 As we can see, Platinum and Palladium physical investments are nothing more than rounding errors compared to gold and silver.

-The reason silver is valued differently than just a mere commodity, is that it contains stored ECONOMIC ENERGY.
-Someone else has to provide either labor, goods or services to equal the value in the silver coin or bar.
+The reason silver is valued differently than just a mere commodity is that it contains stored ECONOMIC ENERGY.
+Someone else has to provide either labor, goods, or services to equal the value of the silver coin or bar.
 Physical silver investment is also much different from the majority of assets out there, such as Stocks, Bonds & Real Estate:

 The Fed and Central Banks have thrown in tens of trillions of Dollars worth of liquidity since 2008 to prop up these assets.
 Even though we had a short collapse of these asset values during the 2008-2009 downturn, they are back up in record territory.

-Unfortunately, the highly inflated value of Stocks, Bonds and Real Estate are based on the burning of oil, now and in the future.
+Unfortunately, the highly inflated value of Stocks, Bonds, and Real Estate is based on the burning of oil, now and in the future.
 Those who own physical gold and silver, do not have this problem.
 Why?
-Because gold and silver coins already have the stored energy value locked in them, whereas Stocks, Bonds and Real Estate are ENERGY IOU’s.
+Because gold and silver coins already have the stored energy value locked in them.
+Whereas Stocks, Bonds, and Real Estate are ENERGY IOU’s.

 BIG DIFFERENCE, most in the markets fail to understand.

 To understand why U.S. and world oil production is in BIG TROUBLE, please read my article, THE COMING BREAKDOWN OF U.S. & GLOBAL MARKETS EXPLAINED… What Most Analysts Miss.